 ABOUT

-The Center for Critical and Clinical Analysis is a new online project that explores how philosophical, political, and social thought can generate new approaches to clinical practice in psychoanalysis & psychodynamic psychotherapies.
-We are also interested in exploring how evolving academic production and pedagogy are playing a significant role in redefining psychoanalytic theory and influencing its contemporary practice.
+We are interested in exploring how evolving academic production & pedagogy are playing a significant role in redefining psychoanalytic theory & influencing its contemporary practice, alongside broader interpretations of “psychotherapy.”
 We aim to move beyond empty rhetoric & seek to promote critical & clinical analysis so that we may find our way together as a broader community of clinicians as we navigate the dialectic of theory & practice.

-Currently, we organize workshops, provide group consultations, & share writings/essays.
+We currently organize workshops, provide group consultations, & share writings/essays.
 Our long-term goal is to create a community clinic, a space where the critical & clinical meet in praxis.

 Contact: cccacommunity@gmail.com